-- Modular Fazua motor can be removed
+- Pros: Modular Fazua motor can be removed; clearances for large tyres

 The Focus Paralane² was born out of the prototype Project Y electric bike, and makes use of a removable Fazua motor.
-This minimal motor/battery system only weighs 3.5kg.
+This minimal motor/battery system weighs only 3.5kg.

 Remove the Fazua system and attach the included cover and the Paralane² effectively becomes a standard road bike, with minimal resistance from the gearbox buried in the bottom bracket.
 Without the motor, it weighs around 11kg.